sluongng/dingbot/README.md

 ## Description

-a Client library written in Golang to send message to chat on [DingTalk](https://www.dingtalk.com/en) of Alibaba
+a Client library written in Golang to send chatbot messages to [DingTalk](https://www.dingtalk.com/en) of Alibaba

 - Official documentation for bot integration can be found [here](https://open-doc.dingtalk.com/docs/doc.htm?treeId=257&articleId=105735&docType=1) (use Google Translate for English)